DataPlay: History

-There were very few products seen on the market that could write data to these discs.
+Very few products were seen on the market that could write data to these discs.
 Most notable was the Topy Mini Writer, which retailed for $130 (USD) and housed an optical pickup unit (image No.4) with a USB interface board, allowing the use of DataPlay discs much like other end-user writable optical media (e.g., CD-Rs).
 Other products were the iriver IDP-100 and the MTV Video Device "MTV FLIP", which both housed the prototype-based model (image No.2).

-Dataplay discs were first proposed as a low cost alternative to memory cards, which used to cost US$3 per megabyte.
-Blank Dataplay discs, by comparison, would hold 500 megabytes of data at US$10 per disc.
+DataPlay discs were first proposed as a low-cost alternative to memory cards, which used to cost US$3 per megabyte.
+Blank DataPlay discs, by comparison, would hold 500 megabytes of data at US$10 per disc.
 They are also expected to have a 100-year lifespan.
-The discs would be made out of polycarbonate, just like CDs, but would be just 0.6mm thick, just like one half of a DVD.
-(DVDs are made up of two halves that are bonded using glue; usually only one (side) contains data)Rewritable Dataplay discs would be similar to CDs, using a phase change alloy protected by a Silicon Oxide layer.
-Mastered (replicated) Dataplay discs would combine both pits and lands to store mastered data, and grooves containing a wobble frequency to store rewritable data.
-Just like on CDs, the wobble frequency would store time data, to precisely position the laser on the disc.
+The discs would be made out of polycarbonate, just like CDs, but would be just 0.6mm thick, just like one half of a DVD (DVDs are made up of two halves that are bonded using glue; usually only one (side) contains data).
+Rewritable DataPlay discs would be similar to CDs, using a phase change alloy protected by a silicon oxide layer.
+Mastered (replicated) DataPlay discs would combine both pits and lands to store mastered data and grooves containing a wobble frequency to store rewritable data.
+Like on CDs, the wobble frequency would store time data to position the laser on the disc precisely.

-It has two rewritable areas: one for user data, and the other for encrypted data, the latter of which would hold the decryption keys necessary to unlock the extra content.
-They also have a Burst cutting area to uniquely identify each disc.
-Dataplays can transfer data at 1 megabyte per second.
+It has two rewritable areas: one for user data and the other for encrypted data.
+The latter of which would hold the decryption keys necessary to unlock the extra content.
+They also have a burst cutting area to uniquely identify each disc.
+DataPlays can transfer data at 1 megabyte per second.